We're going to be talking about, we're going to be talking about Julian Assange.

 Like, why wasn't she charged by the FBI like Assange?

-Well, she's charged by Army CID, guys.
+Well, she was charged by Army CID, guys.

-And Army CID, they have their own special agents, they're their own law enforcement agency, and they typically enforce the law on military personnel.
+And they typically enforce the law on military personnel.

 Okay.

-And Army CID can present cases to the United States attorney's office, right, for regular prosecution, like a civilian of a Julian Assange, or they could present cases to what you see here with the court martial, where you can prosecute someone through the military.
+And Army CID can present cases to the United States Attorney's Office, right, for regular prosecution, like a civilian of a Julian Assange, or they could present cases to what you see here with the court martial where you can prosecute someone through the military.

-And then number two, the other reason, guys, is because the court martials don't lose.
+And then, number two, the other reason, guys, is because the court martials don't lose.

 Anyone that's in the military, you guys already know what it is.

-They got a very high conviction rate, okay?
+They got a very high conviction rate.

 The findings were rendered on July 30th.